Applying for studies – when to apply

 In general, international students can only apply to Bachelor's or Master's studies at Lund University during these application periods and through the national application system.
 The dates refer to the deadline to apply online.
 After this deadline, students usually have another two weeks to get their documents and their application fee (if applicable) to Sweden.

 Note that some programmes at Lund University, such as Fine Arts and the European joint Master's programmes have different application deadlines.
+For more information, please see:

 Don't miss the deadline!